Open Program 2023

 He directs the Master in Creative Documentary at Pompeu Fabra University, where he has promoted films such as La plaga and Sis dies corrents, by Neus Ballús; El cielo gira by Mercedes Álvarez; Cravan vs Cravan and La leyenda del tiempo by Isaki Lacuesta; Aguaviva by Ariadna Pujol; En Construcción by José Luis Guerin, or Mones com la Becky and De nens, by Joaquim Jordà, among others.

-In 2011, he received the City of Barcelona Audiovisual Award as curator of the exhibition Todas las cartas.
+In 2011, he received the City of Barcelona Audiovisual Award as the Todas las cartas exhibition curator.
 Correspondencias fílmicas.
 In 2005, he was awarded the Generalitat de Catalunya’s National Culture Prize for his direction of the master’s degree in Creative Documentary and his promotion of creative freedom.

 Know more